haw-hamburg-tor/parts-list-management-thymeleaf/README.md

 The selenium tests may be found in the [endtoend test package](src/test/java/org/hawhamburg/partslist/endtoend).

 A pipeline to automatically build, test and scan the application with sonarqube can be found in [ci.yml](.github/workflows/ci.yml).
+A pipeline to automatically build and deploy the application via ssh/scp to a remote server can be found in [cd.yml](.github/workflows/cd.yml).
 ---

 ## Tasks
 - [x] Create a pipeline to automatically build the project and execute all tests.
 - [x] Add computation of test coverage with JaCoCo.
 - [x] Perform static code analysis with sonarqube.
+- [x] Add a continuous deployment workflow.